Does Dry Rot Spread?

 The procedures for the control and eradication of a dry rot infection are given in Building Research Establishment Digest 299 and British Wood Preserving Association Code of Practice for Remedial Treatment; where remedial works are envisaged then the work should be undertaken in strict accordance with the principals and instructions given within the above publications.
 Basically, the control of all rots is a matter of good building practice but it also requires a thorough understanding of the nature of this particular organism.

 We regard ancillary chemical measures as secondary to the above in the control of dry rot.
-It should also be considered that chemical treatment of timber and masonry must be capable of resisting the rot for at least the period of drying down; this could take several years in some cas
+It should also be considered that chemical treatment of timber and masonry must be capable of resisting the rot for at least the period of drying down; this could take several years in some cases otherwise it will be of little value.
+It is these factors which Timberwise fully appreciates.

-Having trouble with dry rot in your property?
-Call Timberwise on 0800 288 8660 or contact us online to get specialist advice from one of our experienced surveyors.
+As we have explained this article, dry rot can spread at your property so it is important to deal with it quickly.
+To ensure the dry rot problem is dealt with quickly and efficiently then contact Timberwise on 0800 288 8660 or contact us online to get specialist advice from one of our experienced surveyors.
 If you want information from your local area then visit Local Timberwise page.

 Problems with Dry Rot?
 Call 0800 288 8660 or